André Couto: 2000 Macau Grand Prix

 He competed in the F3 Macau Grand Prix six times, eventually winning it in 2000, after India's Narain Karthikeyan, 24, and Japan's Takuma Sato, 23, crashed out of contention in leg one.
 Couto, driving for Opel Team BSR and starting second on the grid for the decider, took the lead immediately and fought off the intentions of Paolo Montin, 24, and Japan's Ryo Fukuda, 21.
 When Robert Lechner crashed with two laps to go, the safety car was called out and the drivers drove in formation behind it to the chequered flag.
 It marked the first time a Macanese driver has won the Formula 3 race title.

 Couto's win was a surreal experience for many but for Couto's father, Carlos, it was the proudest moment of his life.
-"This was the one race Andre always wanted to win," he said.
+"This was the one race André always wanted to win," he said.
 "He was born in Lisbon but we moved back to Macau when he was four.
 My wife Isabel and I have now lived in Macau for many years.
 Isabel was born here and all her family is from here.
-This will always be Andre's home.
+This will always be André’s home.
 He speaks fluent Cantonese like most Portuguese people living here.
 He is a Macau citizen; it is what he wanted.
 We've lived here happily for many years.
 Today is a special day for everyone in Macau."